Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 Why does this matter?

 When workers are unemployed, their families lose wages, the country loses their contribution to the economy in terms of the goods or services that could have been produced, crime rates increase and the market value of all the final goods and services produced in the country (GDP) drops.
-People leave the country for greener pastures and quality of living in the country becomes a nightmare.
+People leave the country for greener pastures and the quality of living in the country becomes a nightmare.

 There is a belief that creating more opportunities (jobs) will solve this (unemployment), but vacancies still exist in business, technology and service areas that cannot be filled.